Bigg Boss (Malayalam TV series) season 1: Guests

-Episodes

 Weekly summary

 The main events in the house are summarized in the table below.
-A typical week begins with nominations, followed by the luxury budget task, punishment than a task for immunity or anything else and then the eviction of a housemate during the Sunday or Saturday.
+A typical week begins with nominations, followed by the luxury budget task, punishment then a task for immunity or anything else, and then the eviction of a housemate on Sunday or Saturday.
 Evictions, tasks, and other notable events for a particular week are noted in order of sequence.